aashoo17/notes/src/linux/networking/basics.md

 as per my understanding rust uses libc api and golang talks directly to kernel

-## user space c api for networking
+## user space c api from libc for networking

 **TCP**